sbribrowne/Project-One-Team-One/README.md

 ## Project Description:

 The project provides a one-stop platform to allow users to research and compare electronic and tech products across an array of APIs.
-Users can use the website to aggrevate product searches and generate reviews at ease.
+Users can use the website to aggregate product searches and generate reviews at ease.
 Reviews include customer ratings, YouTube videos and other useful information for the product.

 ## Project Design: